durée moyenne des règles

 Between 3 and 8 days

-Possible hormonal imbalance, fibroid, or copper IUD.
-A medical consultation is recommended.
+Possible hormonal imbalance, fibroid or copper IUD.
+Consultation recommended.

 Light flow Less than 30 ml per cycle